Louisiana Voices Educator's Guide

 Unit IX The Seasonal Round and Life Cycles Resources

 Find below resources helpful for Unit IX lessons.
-Specific resources are also listed in individual lessons.
-More resources may be found online in the Louisiana Folklife Recommended Reading List and the Louisiana Folklife Bibliography.
-Resources marked with an asterisk (*) are available from the CARTS Catalog , 800/333-5982.
+More resources may be found online in the Louisiana Folklife Bibliography.

 Beeler, Shelby B. Throw Your Tooth on the Roof: Tooth Traditions from Around the World.
-Houghton Mifflin, 1998.
-Teeth may be the same around the world, but students in lower grades will enjoy seeing what children from other countries do when they lose a tooth, $16.*
+Houghton Mifflin, 2001.
+Teeth may be the same around the world, but students in lower grades will enjoy seeing what children from other countries do when they lose a tooth.

 Bruhac, Joseph, et al. Thirteen Moons on Turtle's Back: A Native American Year of Moons.
 Paper Star, reprint, 1997.
-A picture book of poems based on different Native American traditions for each of the 13 moons of the year, grades K-4, $5.99.
+A picture book of poems based on different Native American traditions for each of the 13 moons of the year, grades K-4.

 Davis, Shari and Benny Ferdman.
 Nourishing the Heart: A Guide to Intergenerational Arts Projects in the Schools.
-City Lore, 114 pp., 1993.
-Encourages bringing senior citizens into classrooms to engage young and old in joint ventures to recreate their own and their communities' cultural heritage in visual arts, theater, and writing projects, all grades, $10.*
+City Lore, 1993.
+Encourages bringing senior citizens into classrooms to engage young and old in joint ventures to recreate their own and their communities' cultural heritage in visual arts, theater, and writing projects, all grades.

 Doros, Arthur.
 Tonight Is Carnaval.
 Puffin Books, 1995.
-Picture book illustrated with appliquéd cloths portrays a Peruvian boy's day as he prepares for Carnaval, the Latin American version of Mardi Gras, K-4, $4.99.*
+Picture book illustrated with appliquéd cloths portrays a Peruvian boy's day as he prepares for Carnaval, the Latin American version of Mardi Gras, K-4.

 Dresser, Norine.
 Multicultural Celebrations.
 Random House, 1999.
-A folklorist who has written extensively on contemporary customs, Dresser offers background and rules of etiquette for celebrations of many cultural groups living in this country, $15.
+A folklorist who has written extensively on contemporary customs, Dresser offers background and rules of etiquette for celebrations of many cultural groups living in this country.

 Dresser, Norine.
-Multicultural Manners.
-John Wiley & Sons, 1996.
-Teachers and students can research ways to avoid cross-cultural misunderstandings and learn customs of various cultural groups, $14.95.
+Multicultural Manners for the 21st Century.
+John Wiley & Sons, 2005.
+Teachers and students can research ways to avoid cross-cultural misunderstandings and learn customs of various cultural groups.

 Florence, Robert.
 New Orleans Cemeteries: Life in the Cities of the Dead.
-Batture Press, New Orleans, 1997.
+Batture Press, 1997.
 This photography book includes much of the folklore of New Orleans cemeteries.

 Gaudet, Marcia.
 "Charlene Richard: Folk Veneration Among the Cajuns," Southern Folklore, Vol. 51, no. 2, 1994, pp. 253-166.